Vine weevil

 • The adult weevils themselves: Weevil type beetles, approximately 9 mm (about 5/16 in) long, with dull black with dirty yellow mark on the wing cases

-Would should I do about vine weevil?
+What should you do about vine weevil?

 Vine weevil is a very widespread insect in Britain.
 Gardeners with vine weevil should keep up their guard because after the apparent disappearance of the weevil numbers can build up again, which can be problematic when susceptible plants are being grown.